Skip to content

-Sheikh Mohammed bin Rashid Al Maktoum has announced that within two years, 50 percent of UAE government sectors, services, and operations will be powered by Agentic AI, making the UAE the first government in the world to operate at this scale through autonomous systems.
+Sheikh Mohammed bin Rashid Al Maktoum announced on April 23 that within two years, 50% of UAE government sectors, services, and operations will run on agentic AI — positioning the UAE as the first government in the world to operate at this scale through autonomous systems.
+The announcement came directly from the Vice President and Prime Minister of the UAE and Ruler of Dubai, launched under the directives of UAE President Sheikh Mohamed bin Zayed Al Nahyan.

 The UAE's Agentic AI Government Plan Is Official